Why consider foster care adoption?

 How much does adoption cost?

-It depends on a number of factors, such as type of adoption, the agency through which you adopt, the state in which you live, attorney fees and whether or not travel is required.
-Foster care adoption can cost $0 to $2,500, while private infant or international adoption might cost $7,000 to $40,000 or more.
-Subsidies are often available when adopting from foster care.
+The cost of adoption depends on a number of factors, such as type of adoption, the agency through which you adopt, the state in which you live, attorney fees and whether or not travel is required.
+Foster care adoption can cost $0 to $2,500, while private infant or international adoption might cost $7,000 to $40,000, or more.
+Subsidies are often available for families who adopt from foster care.
 You can also talk to your employer about adoption benefits and consult your tax adviser about possible tax credits.
 For more information on support available, visit our Financial Resources for Adoptive Families webpage.

 What is the adoption process?